sp301415/dgist-table-generator/README.md

-# Time Table Generator for DGISt
+# Time Table Generator for DGIST

 ## Usage
 1. Write course code in `courses.txt`, seperated by new line.